 In some cases, orthopedic surgery is considered to prevent or fix a fracture.
 If a fracture or impending fracture is present, the surgery may involve placing metal plates and screws, rods, or removing the diseased bone and replacing a portion of the bone with metal replacements.

 Interventional radiology (IR) refers to a range of techniques such as MRI, CAT guidance to precisely target therapy.

 Bisphosphonates are a class of medications that can be effective for treating bone metastases in some patients.
 Usually, the medications are administered intravenously or orally in conjunction with other treatments.
 Chemotherapy and Immunotherapy are also used to treat metastatic disease.

 Is bone metastasis curable?
 No, but appropriate treatment can significantly improve a patient’s outcome and quality of life.
 How long can you live with bone metastasis?
 The life expectancy with bone metastasis can vary depending on many unique factors, including the patient’s age and overall health and the type and location of the cancer.
 Some people live for many years after receiving a diagnosis of bone metastasis.

 Medically reviewed by Dr. Odion Binitie

-If you would like to learn more about bone metastasis, you are welcome to consult with a specialist in the Bone Metastasis Clinic in the Sarcoma Program at Moffitt Cancer Center where we are experts in the latest innovations in treatment for bone cancer metastasis.
+If you would like to learn more about bone metastasis, you are welcome to consult with a specialist in the Bone Metastasis Clinic in the Sarcoma Program at Moffitt Cancer Center.
 Our extensive services include evaluating and treating bone lesions of unknown primary origin, bone fractures and impending bone fractures.
 To request an appointment, call 1-888-663-3488 or complete our new patient registration form online.